 |WHERE IS THE HEMP SOURCED FROM?||The highest-quality oils are extracted from either European or USA-grown organic hemp|

-|ISO OR FULL-SPECTRUM?||Full-spectrum CBD oils are typically thought to be most effective, but CBD isolate (ISO) oils are a good bet if you’re looking for a 0% THC product.|
+|ISO OR FULL-SPECTRUM?||Full-spectrum CBD oils are typically considered the most effective, but CBD isolate (ISO) oils are a good bet if you’re looking for a 0% THC product.|

-2. Assuming CBD Oil Can’t Get You High
+2 – Assuming CBD Oil Can’t Get You High

-But is there any possibility at all of CBD oil getting you high?
-Well, CBD oil comes from the extracts of hemp plants, which do in fact contain very low levels of THC.
-If the extraction method used to get the CBD oil cuts corners, or is done incorrectly, there is a minute chance that THC levels will be great enough to produce a very subtle high.
+Is there any possibility of CBD oil getting you high?
+CBD oil comes from the extracts of hemp plants, which contain very low levels of THC.
+If the extraction method used to get the CBD oil cuts corners or is incorrectly performed, there is a minute chance that THC levels are great enough to produce a very subtle high.

-This is where we can refer back to point number one – affordability vs quality!
-CBD oil on its own should not provide any high to the user, and this is why it is such a popular choice for the treatment of so many conditions.
+This is where we can refer back to point number one – affordability vs. quality!
+CBD oil on its own should not provide any high to the user.
+This is why it is such a popular option for people looking to manage the symptoms of various conditions.

-3. Not Doing Your Research
+3 – Not Doing Your Research

-4. Having Unrealistic Expectations
+4 – Having Unrealistic Expectations